vycdev/king-typer/docs/basic-usage.md

 - `Previous scores`: a chart that will show you the previous scores that you had.
 This chart includes your WPM (corrected wpm) and your Accuracy for each typing test that you have taken in the past.
 This way you can see how much you have improved.
 - `A list of the previous scores`: a list with the previous scores that is sorted from the most recent to the oldest test score.
 This list will contain Corrected WPM, Corrected CPM, WPM, CPM, Accuracy and the date of the test.

-## King Typer is intended to be used on with a real keyboard, (not with a virtual keyboard for example on the phone or tablet) because it encourages touch typing and not fast typing on the phone or tablet.
+## King Typer is intended to be used with a real keyboard, (not with a virtual keyboard for example on the phone or tablet) because it encourages touch typing and not fast typing on the phone or tablet.
 The webiste is usable on the phone and tablet and it is responsive but it is not intended for that use.